Expanding the Applied Learning Collaborative Approach to Project ECHO

 - & tools and resources in disaster-related environmental and occupational health issues and approaches.

-Series will be offered in the spring of 2020.
+Series will be offered in the first quarter of 2020.
 Series will be weekly for one-hour meetings.

 Environmental Health Communication Strategies in a Hurricane Emergency Event